tearne/tools/README.md

 |2025-05-12 20:06:30|4|132.1|9.9|789.5|
 |...|...|...|...|...|

 The [example Python code](./python/pu/plot.py) shows how to plot with Polars and Seaborn.
-The simples way to run it is to instal `uv` (fast Python package manager) and then run the script as an executable `python/pu/plot.py`.
+The simplest way to run it is to instal `uv` (fast Python package manager) and then run the script as an executable `python/pu/plot.py`.

 ![graph](./python/pu/seaborn_plot.png)